AdobeDocs/genstudio-for-performance-marketing.en/help/user-guide/concepts.md

 ## Generative actions

-Generative actions are the units quantifying the use of generative AI features within GenStudio for Performance Marketing.
-See the [GenStudio for Performance Marketing product description](https://helpx.adobe.com/legal/product-descriptions/adobe-genstudio-for-performance-marketing---product-description.html) for specific definitions and usage info.
+_[!DNL Generative Actions]_, as defined in the [Adobe GenStudio for Performance Marketing product description](https://helpx.adobe.com/legal/product-descriptions/adobe-genstudio-for-performance-marketing---product-description.html), are the units quantifying the use of generative AI features within GenStudio for Performance Marketing.

 <!-- Add example about usage mode?
 Where users check how many generative actions they have left